For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 The publication of TMSP’s finds represent an opportunity for meaningful and educated dialogue that has the potential to reduce political conflicts.
 Ignorance feeds conflict and dispute, while knowledge helps us better understand our common past.

+Take part in the sifting and recommend it to other people, travel agents and institutions.
+Rate us on TripAdvisor and share our sifting ad.
 Support us by sharing this website and video via social media – on Facebook, Twitter, and other networks.
 Raising awareness about the Temple Mount Sifting Project in your community, and even around your own dinner table, will help us give voice to the muted history of one of the world’s most sacred sites.

 The absence of archaeological data has resulted in many unresolved and hotly debated historical questions.
-Although most scholars (including Muslim scholars) assert that the Jewish Temples were located on the Temple Mount, For the past few decades, Palestinian and Muslim leaders have begun denying their existence here.
+Although all scholars (including Muslim scholars) assert that the Jewish Temples were located on the Temple Mount, for the past few decades, Palestinian and Muslim leaders have begun denying their existence here.
 This claim was then supported in the recent UNESCO resolution in October 2016.
 See our response to this resolution here.
 We outline the archaeological evidence, from our sifting and other excavations in Jerusalem, supporting the existence of the First and Second Temple on the Temple Mount.

 YOUR contribution will help reveal the story of the Temple Mount.
 Your assistance is of vital importance.